Appointments Process

 1. The Committee requests that a candidate does not send or have submitted letters of support.

 2. The Committee requires a candidate to provide the names, complete residential/office and e-mail addresses, including postal codes, personal cell phone and business telephone numbers of his or her named references.
-Care should be taken to provide the correct information before submitting the form.
+Care should be taken to provide correct and complete information before submitting the form.
 Since the members who check the references frequently do so during evenings and weekends, it is essential that personal cell phone numbers be provided.

 3. All named references receive a letter from the Committee advising them that a candidate has provided their names for reference purposes and that they may be contacted by a member of the Committee.
 They are advised that they do not have to write to the Committee.
 Attached to the letter is a list of current Committee members.